Linear odd electrophoresis of a sphere in a charged chiral active fluid: Odd Poisson-Nernst-Planck-Stokes equations

-for $\boldsymbol{r}\in\mathcal{V}_\mathrm{f}$ and $i=1,...,N$.
-Furthermore, $D_i$ are the diffusion constants of the ionic species.
-Eqs. \eqref{eq:Poisson}, \eqref{eq:linmom}, and \eqref{eq:ionflux} constitute the simplest generalisation of the Poisson-Nernst-Planck-Stokes (PNPS) equations \citep{Hunter} to odd fluids.
+with $T$ the temperature, and $k_\mathrm{B}$ the Boltzmann constant.
+The terms in Eq. \eqref{eq:ionflux} describe ionic diffusion, electromigration, and advection, respectively.
+Furthermore, $\mathsfbi{D}_i(\boldsymbol{\hat\ell})$ are the {ionic} diffusion tensors with a tensorial structure similar to the dielectric tensor.
+However, in this work its precise form is irrelevant, as we shall see later in Sec.~\ref{sec3}.
+Eqs. \eqref{eq:Poisson}, \eqref{eq:linmom}, and \eqref{eq:ionflux} constitute the simplest generalisation of the Poisson-Nernst-Planck-Stokes equations \citep{Hunter} to odd fluids.
 To the best of our knowledge, we are the first to introduce such a notion of odd electrokinetics.